Mook-as/stackato-doc/user/reference/client-ref.rst

 	    The once-off authentication token to use for the current operation.

-        --no-tail
-          Complementary alias of --tail.
-        --non-interactive
+        --token-file

+	    Path to an existing and readable file containing the targets and authorization tokens.

+        --trace

+	    Activate tracing of the issued REST requests and responses.
+	    This option is a no-op now.
+Tracing is always active.
+See the 'trace' command to print the saved trace to stdout.

+        -n
           Alias of --no-prompt.
-        --space-guid

-	    The once-off space to use for the current operation, specified by guid.
-This is a stackato CF v2 option.
-	    Cannot be used together with --space.

-        --organization

-	    The once-off organization to use for the current operation.
-	    This is a stackato CF v2 option.

-        --tail

-	    Request target to stream the log.

-        --no-trace
+        -o
+          Alias of --organization.
+        -t
-          Complementary alias of --trace.
+          Alias of --trace.
-        --no-prompt

-	    Disable interactive queries.

-        --space

-	    The once-off space to use for the current operation, specified by name.
-This is a stackato CF v2 option.
-	    Cannot be used together with --space-guid.

-        --group

-	    The once-off group to use for the current operation.
-	    This is a stackato V1 option.

-            </div></div>

-.. _command-stats:
+.. _command-stackato stats:

-      stats  *<application>*
+      stackato stats  *<application>*
         Display the resource usage for a deployed application.

         .. raw:: html